DominicMachado/DominicMachado.github.io/docs/clas-141-f20/course-objectives.md

 - Explain why the idea of ancient Greece continues to be important in the 21st century
 - Read ancient documents carefully so that you can analyze the biases and problems that ancient documents present for historical interpretation
 - Articulate the role played by non-elite individuals and their larger importance to Greek
-- Make broad connections to the past and present day and present them to the public in a digestible form
+- Make broad connections between the past and present day and present them to the public in a digestible form